Rabaul Airfield Complex: Rabaul No. 1

 Rabaul No. 1, also known as Rabaul East, or Lakunai Airfield was originally built by the Australian administration before the war with a single runway measuring 4,709 feet long.
 It was surfaced with sand and volcanic ash for civil aircraft usage.
-In late November 1941, Lakunai Airfield were used by the Royal Australian Air Force as an advance base for the No. 24 Squadron’s Hudsons.
-On November 1941, a Hudson numbered A16-13 crashed during take-off, causing multiple injuries.
+In late November 1941, Lakunai Airfield were used by the Royal Australian Air Force as an advance base for the No. 24 Squadron's Hudsons.
+In November 1941, a Hudson numbered A16-13 crashed during take-off, causing multiple injuries.

 Japanese occupation

 On 23 January, 1942, the airfield was occupied by the Japanese during the invasion of Rabaul.
 Immediately afterwards, the 7th Construction Unit was deployed to work and expand the airfield.
 It was known by the Japanese as Rabinjikku (Rabaul Lower).

-The first Japanese aircraft landed at Lukanai Airfield on 17 February, 1942, which were six A6M2 Zeros from Japanese aircraft carrier Shōhō.
+The first Japanese aircraft landed at Lakunai Airfield on 17 February, 1942, which were six A6M2 Zeros from Japanese aircraft carrier Shōhō.
 By the end of January, two groups of A5M4 Claude fighters arrived to fly Combat Air Patrols and missions.
 Following this, Lakunai Airfield was constantly bombed by Allied bombers.
 It was expanded with revetments on the north and south, and taxiways built using Japanese Testuban, which was a variant of the Marston Mat.
-Additionally, a large amount of anti-aircraft guns were installed, and were supported by guns positioned around the perimeter of the airfield.
+Additionally, a large number of anti-aircraft guns were installed, and were supported by guns positioned around the perimeter of the airfield.
 Afterwards, Lakunai Airfield served as the primary fighter airstrip at Rabaul, and was mainly used by the Japanese Navy.

 Constant eruptions from Tavurvur often coated the area with a layer of ash.
 During early 1943, Japanese Army Air Force aircraft were stationed before withdrawal in August 1943.
-On February 1944, the remaining aircraft were withdrawn to Truk.
+In February 1944, the remaining aircraft were withdrawn to Truk.
 Afterwards, anti-aircraft defenses remained operational until the end of the war.
-By the end of the war, hundreds of bombing mission were flown agaisnt the airfield, and was littered with wrecked aircraft.
+By the end of the war, hundreds of bombing missions were flown against the airfield, and it became littered with wrecked aircraft.

 Oblique photo of Lakunai Airfield, c1944.

 Allied capture

-On September 1945, it was captured by Australian forces and repaired for Allied usage between September and October.
+In September 1945, it was captured by Australian forces and repaired for Allied usage between September and October.
 On 1 November, 1945, a USMC PBJ Mitchell took off from Manus and landed at the airfield, which was the first Allied aircraft to land here since the start of the Pacific War.
 On 30 October, 1945, a RAAF Dakota arrived with mail for Australian servicemen.
-By late 1945, Lakunai Airfield fully returned to service and briefly based the No. 8 Squadron RAAF’s Beaufort.
+By late 1945, Lakunai Airfield fully returned to service and briefly based the No. 8 Squadron RAAF's Beaufort.
 From 1945 until 1994, Lakunai Airfield operated as a civilian airport for the region.
 In 1983, Tokua Airport was built with assistance and funding from Japan as an alternative for Lakunai Airfield for if it was unusable during a volcanic eruption.
 In 1994, a volcanic eruption covered the airport and runway with a layer of ash, rendering it unserviceable.
 Following the eruption, Tokua Airport was activated for use, and Lakunai Airfield was abandoned.